PaulDance/cargo-liner/README.md

           configuration file.
 Note however that the `ship` command will still self-update by default.

+  -l, --with-local
+          Also import all locally installed packages into the configuration.
+This means packages installed via `cargo install --path <path>` will be present in the configuration.

+          Default: `false`, i.e. exclude all packages installed via `cargo install --path <path>` from the list of packages to install or update in the resulting configuration file.

   -v, --verbose...
           Be more verbose.
 Use multiple times to be more and more so each time.